 One way to help decrease the number of students who need remedial coursework is to further clarify the skills and abilities students need to possess to successfully complete college-level coursework.
 According to a report from California’s Legislative Analyst’s Office

 , they are better able to address gaps in their readiness before they enter a college’s doors.

 Community college programs to help struggling students

-Some students who require remedial coursework may struggle in part because they have not yet developed viable study and organizational skills.
-In an attempt to help their most struggling students, some community colleges are implementing programs that support first-time college students, not only in their academic work, but also in practical matters, such as getting financial aid
+Some students who require remedial coursework may struggle in part because they have not yet developed the viable study and organizational skills.
+In an attempt to help their most struggling students, some community colleges are implementing programs that support first-time college students, not only in their academic work but also in practical matters, such as getting financial aid

 and staying organized about class assignment due dates.

 This video explains how students end up taking remedial courses.

 The Common Core Standards Initiative